mikependon/RepoDB/README.md

 ### Extensibility

 RepoDb is highly extensible to further support other RDBMS data-providers.
 The developers only need to implement certain interfaces to make it work.

-Please visit our [Extending the supports for specific DB Provider](https://github.com/mikependon/RepoDb/wiki/Extending-the-supports-for-specific-DB-Provider) page for the actual implementation tutorial.
+For the actual implementation, please visit our [Extending the supports for specific DB Provider](https://github.com/mikependon/RepoDb/wiki/Extending-the-supports-for-specific-DB-Provider) page.

 ## Operations